tent4kel/Paginate/README.md

-# Columnate for eInk
+# Paginate!

-Bookmarklet for multicolumn reader mode.
+Bookmarklet for multicolumn and paginated reader mode.
+It is tweaked to make websites enjoyable on eink devices, reduce scrolling on big tablets and look beautiful.

 ## Installation

-Visit [eink-reader.netlify.app](https://eink-reader.netlify.app) and drag the **Columnate** link to your bookmarks bar to install.
+Visit [paginate-reader.netlify.app](https://Paginate.reader.netlify.app) and drag the **Paginate!** link to your bookmarks bar to install.

 ## Usage